tangkaho882-afk/EcommerceAPI/README.md

 	dotnet tool restore
 	```

-3. Configure the database connection string
+3. Configure the database connection string if necessary.
-	Find the DefaultConnection below the ConnectionStrings in the appsettings.json
+	The DefaultConnection is under the ConnectionStrings in the appsettings.json
-	Configure the database connection string if necessary.
-4. JWT key setting
+4. Set the JWT secret key
 	```powershell
 	cd EcommerceAPI
    	dotnet user-secrets set "Jwt:Key" "<your-secret-key>"